smufang/fewshotgraph/README.md

 }
 ```

-🔥 [**GraphPrompt**](https://arxiv.org/abs/2302.08043) A Representative Graph Prompt Learning Method for Few-shot Learning.
+🔥 [**GraphPrompt**](https://arxiv.org/abs/2302.08043) A Representative Prompt Learning Method for Few-shot Learning on Graphs.
 One of the Most Influential Papers in WWW'23 by Paper Digest (2023-09 Version)

 ```bibtex
 @inproceedings{liu2023graphprompt,